The last recession has put almost all businesses to the test.

 As an executive or senior manager, one of the most important things in times of crisis is making sure that your senior management team is ready to kick us in times of crisis.

 Everyone needs to get creative.
 Everyone needs to grind.
 Everyone needs to invest in the future of the organization.
-Because it’s not just you, it’s not just the CEO, it’s not just the CTO.
+Because it’s not just you, it’s not just the CEO, and it’s not just the CTO.
 It’s everyone, and everyone’s lives at stake.
 Closing a shop always leads to casualties.
 And the executive team or the leadership team working with you need to be fully aware of that.
 If they’re not, you may need to tackle this alone.
 And it’s hard so we need to prepare everyone mentally, physically, and emotionally for the battles if things go south.

 So, if you plan to own your business for a decade or two, you’re probably going to struggle with a couple of major crises.
 What smart entrepreneurs and leaders do is getting ready for them and preparing the risk management strategies ahead of time.